 - Sci-Fi Dine-In Theater Restaurant (Disney's Hollywood Studios; tel.
 407/939-3463): Your table is set inside a 1950s-era convertible, your carhop (umm . . . waitress) serves you popcorn as an appetizer, and you can zone out on sci-fi flicks on a giant movie screen while you eat.
 It's an out-of-this-world experience.

 - 50's Prime Time Café (Disney's Hollywood Studios; tel.
 407/939-3463): Ozzie and Harriet would feel right at home inside this replica of Mom's kitchen (ca. 1950), where classic TV shows play on black-and-white screens.
 Servers may threaten to withhold dessert (choices include s'mores!) if you don't finish your meatloaf, so clean that plate.

-- T-Rex Cafe (Downtown Disney Marketplace; tel.
+- T-Rex Cafe (Disney Springs; tel.
 407/828-8739): Set some million or so years in the past, this paleontologist's playground is waiting to be explored -- especially if you're dining with the kids.
 Bubbling geysers, a fossil dig site, life-sized animatronic dinosaurs, an hourly meteorite shower, eerily glowing rooms, and themes of fire and ice -- it's all here.
 It's definitely one of the most creative dining spots at Disney.